sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

 For Sailfish OS Emulator, Oracle VM VirtualBox is needed regardless of the host platform.

-On Linux, you should install the virtualization platform packages supplied by your distribution.
-For example, on Ubuntu installing Docker happens simply with command `apt install docker.io`.
+On Linux, you can usually install the virtualization platform packages supplied by your distribution.
+For example, on Ubuntu it is sufficient to install Docker with the command `apt install docker-buildx`.
-On other operating systems, we recommend using installation packages from <http://www.virtualbox.org> or <https://docs.docker.com/get-docker/>.
+On other operating systems or in case of issues, we recommend using installation packages from <http://www.virtualbox.org> or <https://docs.docker.com/get-docker/>.

 A few hints on Docker installation: